Guinea-Bissau's escalating crackdown on press freedom – DW – 08/09/2024

 Other journalists said they were also attacked by police officers on the same day.

-"Journalist Ngouisam Casimiro Monteiro from Radio Popular was also seriously injured," stated a protest note from the Union of Journalists and Social Communication Technicians of Guinea-Bissau (SINJOTECS), which described it as "another sad chapter in the usual police brutality against media representatives in our country."
+"Journalist Ngouisam Casimiro Monteiro from Radio Popular was also seriously injured," said a protest note from the Union of Journalists and Social Communication Technicians of Guinea-Bissau, SINJOTECS, which described it as "another sad chapter in the usual police brutality against media representatives in our country."

-"The situation of Guinean-Bissauan journalists is dramatic," said the head of the NGO Reporters Without Borders (RSF) for Sub-Saharan Africa, Sadibou Marong.

-"The president of the republic displays a disastrous attitude towards the media," Marong told DW.
+"The situation of Guinea-Bissauan journalists is dramatic," said Sadibou Marong, the head of the NGO Reporters Without Borders for sub-Saharan Africa.
+"The president of the republic displays a disastrous attitude toward the media."

 Attacks on journalists who criticize the government in Guinea-Bissau are commonplace, especially since an alleged coup attempt on February 1, 2022 against President Umaro Sissoco Embalo.